-The WASHplus project in Kenya supports the Ministry of Health and its partners to scale up improved water, sanitation, and hygiene (WASH) practices and incorporate them into HIV policies and interventions.

-The project works closely with communities, encouraging households to identify small doable actions they can take to improve health and prevent diarrhoea.
+The WASHplus project in Kenya supports the Ministry of Health and its partners to integrate improved water, sanitation, and hygiene (WASH) practices into HIV policies and activities.
+The project works closely with communities, encouraging households to identify small doable actions they can take to improve health and prevent diarrhea.
 The small doable actions include treating and storing drinking water safely, washing hands with soap at critical times, increasing use of latrines, and managing menstrual hygiene to prevent HIV transmission.

-The program works with the Ministry of Health, the National AIDS and STI Control Program (NASCOP), the Community Health Services Unit as well as partners of the US Centers for Disease Control and Prevention (CDC) and implementers of USAID's AIDS, Population and Health Integrated Assistance program (APHIAplus).
+The program works with the Ministry of Health, the National AIDS and STI Control Program, the Division of Community Health Services, the APHIAplus projects and partners, and Centers for Disease Control and Prevention (CDC) partners.

-Two components of the WASHplus program-integrating WASH into HIV and advancing improved sanitation uptake-work together to improve WASH practices of communities, families, and individuals, with a special focus on teh most pvulnerable individuals and populations.
+Two components of the WASHplus program-integrating WASH into HIV and advancing improved sanitation uptake-work together to improve WASH practices of communities, families, and individuals with a special focus on vulnerable communities.

-Component 1: Integrating WASH into HIV Interventions
+1. Integrating WASH into HIV Interventions

-As a national mechanism, WASHplus program in Kenya, does not directly implement field activities, but provides technical assistance to the government and NGOs to integrate improved WASH practices into HIV policies and interventions in Kenya.
+The WASHplus program in Kenya works as a national mechanism.
+It does not directly implement field activities but provides technical assistance to government and NGOs to integrate improved WASH practices into HIV policies and interventions in Kenya.

 The project supports integration of WASH activities into the Community Strategy using a small doable action approach.
-The approach enables households to identify feasible actions they can take to improve health and prevent diarrhoea.

-Small doable actions include treating and storing drinking water safely, washing hands with soap at critical times, and increasing use of latrines.
+The approach enables households to identify feasible actions they can take to improve health and prevent diarrhea.
+These actions include treating and storing drinking water safely, washing hands with soap at critical times, and increasing use of latrines.
 Another area of focus is menstrual hygiene management to prevent HIV transmission.